Quick Tips for Logistics Professionals

 Please note: The sale of a yacht under AT in the EU is subject to normal taxation (VAT & duties).

-This regime is a valuable solution for optimizing the tax and administrative aspects of temporary navigation in Europe, as itavoids the need to import the vessel and the associated tax burden, notably the 20% VAT.
+regime offers an excellent tax and administrative option for temporary navigation in Europe, eliminating the need to import the vessel and bear the associated tax burden, including 20% VAT.

 Please note: Renovation work or major repairs typically require either another customs procedure (temporary admission for inward processing ), or other specific authorizations.